shandymora/app_template/README.markdown

 }
 ```

-The key *port* is an array or port numbers your app should listen on.
+The key *port* is an array of port numbers your app should listen on.

 #### Example code, app.js function start:
 ```
 server.start_http_servers(oSettings);
 ```

-Once an HTTP server is listening, after calling *start_http_servers*, all connection requests are handled by *router.js*.
+Once an HTTP server is listening, after calling *start_http_servers*, all connection requests are handled by *router.http_route*.
 This
-module decides how to handle the HTTP request and will call the appropriate function from *handlers.js*
+function decides how to handle the HTTP request and will call the appropriate function from *handlers.js*

 #### Example code, router.js:
 Calls handler function based on request path: